kimboyd12/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is the Document Object Model.
+It is an object representation of HTML elements on a webpage.
+We use it to manipulate the content and styling.

 2. What is an event?

+    Any interaction between the user and the website is an event.
+For exampl - a click, scroll, or moving the mouse.

 3. What is an event listener?

+    An event listener is a method that is applied to an element that listens for an event to be triggered and then runs a callback.

 4. Why would we convert a NodeList into an Array?

+    Because you can't use many popular Javascript methods on Nodelists

 5. What is a component?

+    A component is something that can be reused more than once in a website.
+It includes HTML, CSS or Javascript.

 ### Git Set up